-The quality of meteorological and hydrological measurements during the period concerned, starting 2007-09-01 and ending 2008-09-30 has showed to be rather good.
-It has been minor interruptions in measurements according to malfunctioning equipment or maintenance work.
+The quality of meteorological and hydrological measurements during the period concerned, 2008-10-01 to 2009-09-30, has showed to be rather good.
+There have been interruptions in precipitations measurements according to malfunctioning equipment.

 At the hydrological stations intended for discharge measurements in watercourses, the discharge has been calculated through determined rating curves.
 However, an important remark regarding data quality has to be announced.
 Most rating curves still have too few control measurements of discharge to be regarded as reliable, especially at higher water levels.
 Further measurements are therefore strongly recommended to make the rating curves reach an approved level of quality.
-Hydrological monitoring is made according to elevation system RT90-RHB70.
+Hydrological monitoring is made according to plane system RT90 and elevation system RHB70.